Mumuksia/githubAPI/README.md

 The default port for this application is 80 but it can easily be changed in application.properties file.

+- also project can be started by pulling docker image and running it.
+Either port forwarding or simple:
+-- docker inspect --format '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' dockerImagename -- should be sufficient.

 # todo

 - Add proper logging